What Is Site Stacker — And Is It the Right Ministry Platform for Your Organization?

 4. Training and handoff — Equipping your admin and ops team to manage the platform day-to-day

-The timeline from kickoff to go-live typically ranges from 60 to 120 days depending on data complexity and organizational readiness.
+The timeline from kickoff to go-live typically ranges from 5 to 8 months, depending on data complexity and organizational readiness.

 Ask yourself the following questions:

-1. Do we manage financial support accounts for missionaries or field workers?
+2. Do we manage financial support accounts for missionaries or field workers?

-2. Do we track designated giving across multiple funds, projects, or regions?
+3. Do we track designated giving across multiple funds, projects, or regions?

-4. Are we willing to invest in a structured implementation rather than expecting a plug-and-play setup?
+7. Are we willing to invest in a structured implementation rather than expecting a plug-and-play setup?

 If you answered yes to most of these, Site Stacker deserves serious consideration.
 If your needs are primarily congregation management or straightforward single-fund donor tracking, a platform like Bloomerang or Virtuous is likely a better fit.